justi-lai/OSProject3/devlog.md

 12/01   00:45:  I'm tired, I'm going to go sleep.
 Right now, I'm just starting to combine both index_utils and btree into one, and I'm going to try to work with that.
 Lots of errors
                 right now.

+12/01   15:47:  I didn't put this down last night, but the arraylist idea would not work that well.
+The reason for that is that I need to keep track of multiple nodes at different
+                times, and trying to make it into an arraylist just adds an extra layer of complexity, as opposed to just baking the entire btree methods into the memory.
+I'm going to just continue trying to get this implementation to work.